Holiday honors U.S. veterans

 The price Maui has paid to keep our country free is tallied on black tablets arrayed outside the War Memorial Gymnasium.
 Each engraved name represents not only the fallen but a family and friends and a community, and sacrifices that can never be compensated.

-Veterans Day is dedicated not only to those who died but those who came home scarred, physically, mentally and emotionally.
+Veterans Day is dedicated not only to those who died but those who came home scarred physically, mentally and emotionally.
 In a world where freedom is always under assault, the military is an honorable necessity, especially when the enemy doesn’t wear uniforms and is capable of attacking anywhere on the globe.

-This is a day to honor all those who served in war and peacetime, an occasion of pride, loss and hope for a day when yesterday’s and today’s sacrifices are no longer necessary.
+It is a day to honor all those who served in war and peacetime, an occasion of pride, loss and hope for a day when yesterday’s and today’s sacrifices are no longer necessary.